ropensci/dendroNetwork/README.md

 ```

 ![](README_files/figure-gfm/of%20building%20a%20network%20with%20Hollstein%20(1980%20data)-1.png)<!-- -->

-\### Vizualisation in Cytoscape {#usage_cytoscape} After creating the
+### Visualization in Cytoscape

-network in R, it is possible to visualize the network using Cytoscape.
+After creating the network in R, it is possible to visualize the network
-For this purpose we need to start Cytoscape on our computer.
-1. The
+using Cytoscape.
+For this purpose we need to start Cytoscape on our
-network can now be loaded in Cytoscape for further visualisation:
+computer.
+1. The network can now be loaded in Cytoscape for further
+visualisation:
 `cyto_create_graph(g_hol, CPM_table = hol_com_cpm_all, GN_table = g_hol_gn)`
 2. Styles for visualisation can now be generated.
 However, Cytoscape
 comes with a lot of default styles that can be confusing.
 Therefore it